 The National Conference of Bar Examiners is the organization that produces the five multistate bar examinations.
 Each state has it's own requirements regarding the multistate exams.
 The NCBE website contains a variety of useful information, including a map that details which states require which multistate exams, descriptions of the exams, test dates, practice exams, sample questions, and suggestions for study aids.
 Most of the study aids listed on their publications page are also available in the law library.

 Hein’s Compilation of State Bar Examinations is a microfiche collection of the essay questions released by state bar examiner’s offices.
-The coverage of this collection is 1985 to date.
+The coverage of this collection is 1985 to 2012.
 The compilation does not contain every exam for every year, or for every state because obtaining permission from some states to reprint their questions is often difficult.
 It remains, however, the single best source for these exam questions.
 Hein’s State Bar Examinations is located in the Government Documents/Microform room on the library’s floor three.
 The microfiche can be found in cabinet 26B drawer E.

 Head of Access Services